About Mission College

 College Mission Statement

-Los Angeles Mission College is committed to the success of our students.
-The College provides accessible, affordable, high quality learning opportunities in a culturally and intellectually supportive environment by:
+Los Angeles Mission College is committed to the success of its students.
+The College, which awards associate degrees and certificates, provides accessible, affordable, high-quality learning opportunities in a culturally and intellectually supportive environment by:

-- Encouraging students to become critical thinkers and lifelong learners;
+- Educating students to become critical thinkers and lifelong learners;

 Los Angeles Mission College is committed to maintaining high academic standards, promoting student success, and creating opportunities for life-long learning.
 The College will inspire students to become informed, active citizens who recognize and appreciate the common humanity of all people through diverse curricula, and through cultural, academic, and artistic events.
 The college will practice an honest, collegial, and inclusive decision-making process that respects the diversity and interdependence of the college, student body, and community LAMC is privileged to serve.